invenia/RingArrays.jl/README.md

 #### Reference counting is manage by RingArray

-You do not need to keep track of the reference counting yourself, RingArray will manage them.
-When getting a view, it will increment the count, and when that view goes out of scope, it will decrement it garbage collection or when you need to overwrite a block.
+When accessing elements of the RingArray where a view is returned, reference counters are incremented.
+Likewise, when the returned views go out of scope and the julia gc runs the reference counters are decremented.
+Only blocks with a count of 0 will be overwritten.

 Here is an example of being able to overwrite a block after we get rid of the view.